Botanical Cocktails: 5 Spring Cocktails Inspired by Your Garden

 - jennysmithmattfeldt

-- Apr 17
+- Apr 17, 2025

-- 3 min read
+- 4 min read

-By JENNY SMITH MATTFELDT // Published April 17, 2025
+Published April 17, 2025

-Whether you're hosting Easter brunch this weekend or just leaning into spring vibes, there's no easier way to make the moment feel elevated than with a seasonal cocktail.
+Whether you're hosting Easter brunch or just leaning into spring vibes, there's no easier way to make the moment feel elevated than with a seasonal cocktail.
 A specialty drink is one of my favorite forms of affordable luxury—it’s a small effort with a big payoff.
 And let’s be honest: I live for a seasonal color palette.

 One of the best parts about spring drinks?
 The florals.
 There are so many edible flowers that are not only safe to use but genuinely stunning.
 You want to feel like Martha Stewart throw a few real floral garnishes on top—delicate, a little whimsical, and guaranteed to impress.

-To really lean into the floral theme, I’m obsessed with the Monin Floral Syrup Mini Collection. **affiliate link* It comes with five beautifully balanced floral flavors—perfect for experimenting without committing to a full-size bottle.
+To really lean into the floral theme, I’m obsessed with the Monin Floral Syrup Mini Collection.
+It comes with five beautifully balanced floral flavors—perfect for experimenting without committing to a full-size bottle.
 I used them in a few of the recipes below, and trust me they taste as pretty as they look, I was blown away by how refreshing they all are.
 If you're ready to level up your spring hosting (or Tuesday night), these are such a fun way to do it.

 Lavender Coconut Water

-Absolutely refreshing—this one tastes like garden-grown coconut water in the best way.
+So refreshing—this one tastes like garden-grown coconut water in the best way.
 If you’re someone who doesn’t usually love an alcohol-forward drink, coconut water is the ultimate hack—it softens everything.
 It’s light, floral, and delightfully smooth.
 If you want to level it up freeze lemon slices into your ice cubes or top it with a few soft flowers for that extra touch.

 Elderflower Spa Water